feitgemel/Best-image-classification-models/DenseNet201-Olympic Games/README.md

 <br/>

+You can find the link for the [Tutorial](https://eranfeit.net/how-to-build-a-densenet201-model-for-sports-image-classification/) here.
-You can find the link for the [tutorial](https://youtu.be/TJ3i5r1pq98) here.
+You can find the link for the [Video tutorial](https://youtu.be/TJ3i5r1pq98) here.

 You can find more cool similar projects and tutorials in this [playlist](https://www.youtube.com/playlist?list=PLdkryDe59y4aCcCN4ioFpdLVAGZ_dFeFr)